iExecBlockchainComputing/iexec-voucher-contracts/README.md

 ### UML diagram

 UML class diagram for voucher contracts can be found [here](./docs/class-diagram.svg).
-From there open it with "Raw" or "Download"  (upper right corner).
+Raw version is available [here](./docs/class-diagram.svg?raw=true) for better readability.

 ### How to deploy?